bullhorn/rest-api-docs/source/includes/_file.md

 Request body field | Required | Description
 ------ | -------- | -----
-externalID | yes | External identifier for the file. fileContent | yes | Base64-encoded string of the file content. fileType | yes | Always use the value “SAMPLE”. name | yes | File name. contentType | no | Type/subtype of the file content. description | no | Comment that describes the file. type | no | Type of file that is attached.
+comments | no | Comments that describes the file. contentType | no | Type/subtype of the file content. externalID | yes | External identifier for the file. fileContent | yes | Base64-encoded string of the file content. fileExtension | no | Extension of the file.
+For example, .doc or .jpg. fileType | yes | Always use the value “SAMPLE”. name | yes | File name.
+If a file extension is included as part of the name and the fileExtension field is not set, the file extension in the name is used. type | no | Type of file that is attached.